mooz/js-doc/README.md

 # js-doc
-Insert JsDoc style comment easily in Emacs
+Insert JSDoc style comment easily in Emacs

-## Installation:
+## Installation
 1. Put `js-doc.el` somewhere in your emacs load path.
 2. Add a line below to your .emacs file: